These easy banana muffins are made with everyday ingredients that you have in your kitchen right now! Prep them in one bowl in under 10 minutes.

-banana muffins on white plate
+banana muffins displayed on white plate

 I joke and say that muffins are my love language.
 Muffins are probably one of my favorite “treats” because you can eat them anytime of the day.

-single banana muffin with bite removed on white speckled plate
+banana muffin with bite removed

 Growing up we always put chocolate chips in our banana bread.
 I figured everyone put chocolate chips in their banana bread.
 I remember meeting friends when we lived in Illinois who had never heard of putting chocolate chips in banana muffins, I was shocked!